LianzheWang/Flatland/README.md

 Introduction
 -------------

-This is a Program simulates the world a flatlander sees, written in Python3.
+This is a python3 program simulates the world a flatlander sees.

 Environment Requirement.
 ---------------